-- (1) The completion and execution of an application for certification as a "Disadvantaged Business Enterprise". - (2) The submission of documents pertaining to the firm(s) as stated in the application(s), including but not limited to a statement of social disadvantage and a personal financial statement. - (3) The submission of any additional information which the Department or the applicable Arizona Unified Certification (UCP) agency may require to determine the firm's eligibility to participate in the DBE program. - (4) The information obtained during the on-site visits to the offices of the firm and to active job-sites.
+- (A) The completion and execution of an application for certification as a "Disadvantaged Business Enterprise". - (B) The submission of documents pertaining to the firm(s) as stated in the application(s), including but not limited to a statement of social disadvantage and a personal financial statement.

+- (C) The submission of any additional information which the Department or the applicable Arizona Unified Certification (UCP) agency may require to determine the firm's eligibility to participate in the DBE program. - (D) The information obtained during the on-site visits to the offices of the firm and to active job-sites.

-Applications for certification may be filed online with the Department or the applicable Arizona Unified Certification agency at any time through the Arizona Unified Transportation Registration and Certification System (AZ UTRACS) website at http://utracs.azdot.gov/Home/.
+Applications for certification may be filed online with the Department or the applicable UCP agency at any time through the Arizona Unified Transportation Registration and Certification System (AZ UTRACS) website at https://utracz.azdot.gov/Home/.